Haste the Day: History

 On February 3, 2023, it was announced the band would reunite for the first time in seven years to play the 2023 Furnace Fest.
 Afterwards, on August 13, 2024, via email newsletter the band announced they are working on a new album.
 On October 18, 2024, the band released the first single for the upcoming album, Burn, alongside its music video.
+The band eventually stated that the album, titled Dissenter, would be released on May 1, 2026.